dojonorth/small-problems-dojo/README.md

 python -m unittest discover .
 ```

-And to run a single test, you should be able to run it directly from the test
+And to run a set of tests for a single solution, you should be able to run it directly from the test
 file:

 ```